rainsworth/intro-to-github/05_Demonstration.md

 - Open a **pull request** to contribute them back to the original project

 Demonstration:
-1. Go to Open Data Manchester's `training-and-resources` repository: https://github.com/OpenDataManchester/training-and-resources
+1. Go to Open Data Manchester's `training-and-resources` repository: [https://github.com/OpenDataManchester/training-and-resources](https://github.com/OpenDataManchester/training-and-resources).
+I explore the contents to learn more about the repository and see how best to contribute.
 2. I want to make changes to a project that I don’t have write access to.
 I therefore need to **fork** the repository.
 A **fork** is a personal copy of another user's repository that lives on your account.
 Forks allow you to freely make changes to a project without affecting the original repository.
 That is, I can safely play around with the repository without breaking someone else's project.
 In the top right corner, click the `Fork` button.
-3. Open the `Pick-N-Mix` folder and explore the contents to learn more about the repository and see how best to contribute.
+3. Once the repository has been forked (copied) to my account, I open the `Pick-N-Mix` folder.
 Based on the existing structure, I can see that I should add a sub-directory with a README linking to the resources for my Intro to GitHub Pick N Mix session.
 3. Since I will not be changing any of the existing files, I will click on the `Add file` button and select `Create new file`.
 4. We now see the editor where we will create our new file.
 Following the convention of the repository, I will create `readme.md` in a folder called `Intro to GitHub`.
 To do this, I type
    ```